intel/intel-extension-for-transformers/docs/distillation.md

 Please refer to [example](../examples/optimize/pytorch/huggingface/text-classification/distillation/run_glue.py) for the details.

 ### Create an instance of Metric
-The Metric define which metric will used to measure the performance of tuned models.
+The Metric defines which metric will be used to measure the performance of tuned models.
 - example:
     ```python
     metric = metrics.Metric(name="eval_accuracy")